llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * Some async/wait features might not be covered yet and thus will still produce compile-time diagnostics.
 We are adding them as the need arises in the applications we are investigating.
+        * Some async/wait features are starting to be supported when `-fopenacc-fake-async-wait` is not specified.
+They are documented along with other supported features below.
+However, `-fopenacc-fake-async-wait` fakes even those async features that Clacc otherwise supports because they are not safe while it fakes at least some wait features.
+Because that produces synchronous behavior, wait features have no effect on correctness, so `-fopenacc-fake-async-wait` does not bother to fake wait features that are already supported.
+        * Summary: If an application uses only fully supported async/wait features, it doesn't need `-fopenacc-fake-async-wait`.
+Otherwise, `-fopenacc-fake-async-wait` might enable the application to compile and run successfully, but it will eliminate the asynchronous behavior.
     * `-fopenacc-fake-tile-clause`
         * Clacc now fully supports the `tile` clause, so this option is deprecated and has no effect.